Search: 258 results

 Verse ConceptsPeople KissingKissingReinstatementKissesBowing Before DavidKings Summoning

-And Absalom rose early, and stood beside the way of the gate: and it was so, that when any man that had a controversy came to the king for judgment, then Absalom called to him, and said, Of what city art thou?
-And he said, Thy servant is one of the tribes of Israel.
+And Absalom rose up early, and stood beside the way of the gate: and it was so, that when any man that had a controversy came to the king for judgment, then Absalom called unto him, and said, Of what city art thou?
+And he said, Thy servant is of one of the tribes of Israel.

 Verse ConceptsGatesRoadsStanding In The GatewayThose Who Rose EarlyWhere From?